 Feminine Fortress Class 2013 Copyright All Rights Reserved Preparedness Pro

-Since that time, the hubster and I have taught countless UT CWP classes, Range Safety Officer certifications, and so forth, but ultimately we came to realize how the whole Permission vs. Skill problem impacted our teaching.
-We were so frustrated in what we observed—too many left our training with a false sense of security that they would be safer than they were before they walked into our class.
+Since that time, I have taught countless UT CWP classes, Range Safety Officer certifications, and so forth, but ultimately I came to realize how the whole Permission vs. Skill problem impacted our teaching.
+I so frustrated in what I observed—too many left our training with a false sense of security that they would be safer than they were before they walked into my class.
 Nothing could be further from the truth.

 Teaching KUTV reporter how to shoot the first time